SciDotNet/Sci.NET/readme.md

 [Documentation](http://docs.scidotnet.org/) (Not yet available, depends on the build pipeline)

 ## Roadmap
+- Vectorized operations for CPU backend.

-- More comprehensive machine learning API for `Sci.NET.MachineLearning`.
+- Re-implement the machine learning API for `Sci.NET.MachineLearning`.
 - Better hardware acceleration using intrinsics.
-- CUDA, Vulkan and MKL backend.
+- CUDA, Vulkan and MKL backend (quite far in the future).
 - More comprehensive documentation.
 - Better support for datasets and data loading.